Walpole Island First Nation: Demographics

 As of January 2011, the registered population of the Walpole Island First Nation is 4,315 members, of whom 2,213 live on the reserve, 22 live on another reserve, and 2,080 live off reserve.

 Transportation

-Walpole Island is connected to mainland Canada by the Tecumsah Rd.
-Bridge (Route 32).
+Walpole Island is connected to mainland Canada by the Tecumseh Road Bridge (Route 32).
 The Walpole-Algonac Ferry connects with the US city of Algonac, Michigan.
-This ferry service has been in place for over 100 years.